nijoe1/fil-docs-local/networks/local-testnet/README.md

 5. Done!
 You can move on to the [Pre-build](#pre-build) section.

+{% endtabs %}

 ### Pre-build

-Before we can build the Lotus binaries, there’s some setup we need to do.
-We’ll create the executable binaries within a new `~/lotus-devnet`.
+Before we can build the Lotus binaries, there's some setup we need to do.
+We'll create the executable binaries within a new `~/lotus-devnet`.

-#### MacOS Intel
+{% tabs tab1="MacOS Intel", tab2="MacOS ARM", tab3="Ubuntu" %}

+{% tab1 %}
 1. Clone the repository:

     ```shell